tymonherzyk/neutral-modelling-framework/Fitting/README.md

 dt = NS(2:end,2) - NS(1:end-1,2); %calculate dt
 ```

 Prior to fitting the model, a check is undertaken to only define starting values and limits for variables that are unknown.
 This is achieved using the `isempty` command as shown below.
-If this returns true (1) then bounds are defined from the corresponding input variables stored in `FunctionParameters`.
+If this returns true (1), then bounds are defined from the corresponding input variables stored in `FunctionParameters`.
+The code facilitating this is:
 ```matlab
 i = 1;
 if isempty(FunctionParameters.fixednt) == 1 %set starting values and limits for nt if unknown